Conservation groups

 Chineham Conservation Group

-The Chineham Conservation Group has recently started up again with a lot of enthusiasm after a few years of inactivity.
-This group helps to manage a few relics of ancient woodland around Chineham, including Guinea Copse, Great Sorrels Copse, and Long Copse.
-Running work parties year round, undertaking rotational coppicing and creating dead hedges in the autumn and winter, and focusing on path maintenance, invasive species removal, and ecological surveying in the spring and summer.
+This group helps to manage a few relics of ancient woodland around Chineham including Guinea Copse, Great Sorrels Copse, and Long Copse.
+Running year round, work parties undertake rotational coppicing, creating dead hedges in the autumn and winter, path maintenance, invasive species removal, and ecological surveying in the spring and summer.
 These woodlands have an abundance of fantastic floral species that the group hope to help flourish!

 Work parties currently run for a couple of hours, one Saturday per month, but this may adapt as the new group develops.
 If you’re interested in getting involved or would like more information, please contact chinehamcg@gmail.com and follow them on Facebook.